ArthurWiese/neuro-sdk/API/SPECIFICATION.md

 - `game`: The game name.
 This is used to identify the game.
 It should _always_ be the same and should not change.
 You should use the game's display name, including any spaces and symbols (e.g. `"Buckshot Roulette"`).
 The server will not include this field.
 - `data`: The command data.
 This object is different depending on which command you are sending/receiving, and some commands may not have any data, in which case this object will be either `undefined` or `{}`.

+> [!Note]
+> Messages with an unrecognized `command` (and malformed messages in general) are silently ignored: no error response, no disconnect.
+Tooling that defines custom commands for its own purposes should vendor-prefix them (e.g. `"neuro-relay/..."`) to avoid colliding with future API commands.

 ## Common Types

 The following data types are used throughout the API.